wilsonsiaw/wilsonsiaw/README.md

 <h2>Featured Projects</h2>

-<h4>Admin Dashboard</h4>
+<h4>Countries Application</h4>
 <p>
-  In this project, I created an admin dashboard using HTML and CSS.
-The layout for the dashboard was accomplished using CSS Grid.
+  In this project, I developed a React application that connects to an external API and renders the information of over 200 countries.
+The application also features a light and dark mode theme and allows you you view a detailed page of a specific country.
 </p>

-The GitHub readme for the project can be found [here](https://github.com/wilsonsiaw/admin-dashboard).
-The live version of the project is also available [here](https://wilsonsiaw.github.io/admin-dashboard/).
+The GitHub readme for the project can be found [here](https://github.com/wilsonsiaw/countries_application).
+The live version of the project is also available [here](https://countries-application-one.vercel.app/).

 <h4>Rock Paper Scissors</h4>
 <p>